fani-lab/OpeNTF/readme.md

 ## 3. Features
 #### **3.1. [`Adila`](https://github.com/fani-lab/Adila): Fairness aware Team Formation**

 While state-of-the-art neural team formation methods are able to efficiently analyze massive collections of experts to form effective collaborative teams, they largely ignore the fairness in recommended teams of experts.
 In `Adila`, we study the application of `fairness-aware` team formation algorithms to mitigate the potential popularity bias in the neural team formation models.
 We support two fairness notions namely, `equality of opportunity` and `demographic parity`.
-To achieve fairness, we utilize three deterministic greedy reranking algorithms (`det_greedy`, `det_cons`, `det_relaxed`).
+To achieve fairness, we utilize three deterministic greedy reranking algorithms (`det_greedy`, `det_cons`, `det_relaxed`) in addition to `fa*ir`, a probabilistic greedy reranking algorithm .

 <p align="center"><img src='./misc/adila_flow.png' width="1000" ></p>